-If you want to sell Curcuma longa as organic in Europe, they must be grown using organic production methods that meet the European legislation.
+If you want to sell your Curcuma longa as organic in Europe, it must be grown using organic production methods that comply with EU organic legislation.
 Growing and processing facilities must be audited by an accredited certifier.
-Only after certification you may put the European Union’s organic logo on your products. as well as the logo of the standard holder, for example, Soil Association in the United Kingdom or Naturland in Germany.

 The European food industry uses Curcuma longa in significant quantities, especially as a part of curry powder.
-The curry powder is a mix of several spices and Curcuma is responsible for the yellowish colour.
-Curry powder is used as a spice mix for meat, sauces, soups, ready meals, etc. Also, it is used in the Moroccan spice mix called Ras-El-Hanout, and another ethnic cuisine spice mix with curcuma is the Iranian mix called “Advieh”.
-Also, curcuma is used to colour food products such as cheese, mustard, butter or margarine, cake mixes, etc.
+Curry powder is a mix of several spices and Curcuma longa is responsible for the yellowish colour.
+Curry powder is used as a spice mix for products like meat, sauces, soups and ready meals.
+Curcuma longa is also used in the Moroccan spice mix Ras-El-Hanout and the Iranian mix Advieh.
+Also, Curcuma longa is used to colour food products such as cheese, mustard, butter or margarine, and cake mixes.

 The largest user of Curcuma longa in Europe is the food processing industry, followed by retail, foodservice and food ingredients (additive segments).

-Spice mixture producers are companies specialised in production of spices and seasonings for different applications.
-Those companies are constantly investing in research to develop custom formulations for food processing companies and help launching new attractive tastes.
+Spice mixture producers are companies specialised in the production of spices and seasonings for different applications, including turmeric.
+Those companies are constantly investing in research to develop custom formulations for food processing companies and help launch new attractive tastes.
 They produce either dried or liquid spice ingredients.
-Some examples of such companies in Europe are AVO (German producer, also one factory in Poland and in France), Meat Cracks, Kerry Ingredients, Frutarom (part of IFF), Farevelli Group, Food Ingredients Group, Kalsec, EHL Ingredients or Ion Mos.
+Some examples of such companies in Europe are AVO, Meat Cracks, Kerry Ingredients, Frutarom (part of IFF), Farevelli Group, Food Ingredients Group, Kalsec, EHL Ingredients and EHL Ingredients

-The meat industry is an important user of Curcuma longa but very often not supplied directly but through spice and food ingredient companies.
+The meat industry is an important user of Curcuma longa, very often not supplied directly but through spice and food ingredient companies.
 However, larger groups of companies may import Curcuma longa directly.
-Example of such a group includes OSI Food Solutions.
-Mostly, the curcuma is part of a customised mixture to spice chicken meat.
+One such group is OSI Food Solutions.
+Mostly, the Curcuma longa is part of a customised mixture to spice chicken meat.

 The European sauces and condiments industry is also an important user of Curcuma longa.
 However, this market is dominated by international brands such as Kraft Heinz, McCormick, and Maggi (Nestle).

-Along with the increasing interest in ayurvedic beverages and in herbal infusions with curcuma, manufacturers of packaged tea mixes and herbal infusions are also becoming important buyers of curcuma.
-Teekanne, Ronnefeldt and Yogi Tea are some brands offering teas and herbal infusions containing curcuma longa.
+Along with the increasing interest in ayurvedic beverages and in herbal infusions with Curcuma longa, manufacturers of packaged tea mixes and herbal infusions are also becoming important buyers of the spice.
+Teekanne, Ronnefeldt and Yogi Tea are some brands offering teas and herbal infusions containing Curcuma longa.
 Companies like these sometimes import the ingredients directly from the origin, depending on the quantities needed.
 However, they are more likely to buy from importers in Europe.

-The same goes for the beverages companies that produce shots and smoothies with superfoods.
-Since these companies frequently only have a few products containing curcuma as part of a much broader portfolio, they tend to buy the required quantities from traders or importers in Europe.
+The same goes for beverage companies that produce shots and smoothies with superfoods.
+Since these companies frequently only have a few products containing Curcuma longa as part of a much broader portfolio, they tend to buy the required quantities from traders or importers in Europe.

-Finally, smaller companies offering healthy shake powders and food supplements with curcuma longa are also boosting demand for this product.
-Companies like Foodspring or Your Super, which are fairly new to the market, do not usually import curcuma directly from the country of origin.
+Finally, smaller companies offering healthy shake powders and food supplements with Curcuma longa are also boosting demand for this product.
+Companies like Foodspring or Your Super, which are fairly new to the market, do not usually import Curcuma longa directly from the country of origin.

 The foodservice channel (hotels, restaurants and catering) is usually supplied by specialised importers or wholesalers.
 These companies are sometimes the same as the brands that supply the retail segment.
-The foodservice segment often requires larger packaging sizes of Curcuma longa, e.g. cans from 300 to 500 grams or sacks of a few kg.
+The foodservice segment often requires larger packaging sizes of Curcuma longa, such as cans of 300 to 500 grams or sacks of a few kg.

 World cuisines, healthy food and food enjoyment are the major driving forces in the foodservice channel in Europe.
 The fastest-growing business types are likely to be new (healthier) fast food, street food, pop up restaurants, international cuisines and sandwich bars.

-Through what channels does the curcuma end up on the end-market?
+Through what channels does Curcuma longa land on the end-market?

 Spice importers represent the most important channel for Curcuma longa in Europe by a long way.
 However, sometimes, Curcuma longa can be placed on the market through an agent or directly supplied to food processors or food service companies.
-Some wholesalers also have packing facilities and usually supply private label spices and herbs.
+Some wholesalers also have packing facilities and usually supply private-label turmeric.

-Figure 2: Trade channels for curcuma longa in Europe
+Figure 3: Trade channels for Curcuma longa in Europe